Harvard University Band: Prop Crew

 The Band "Prop Crew" is part of the Harvard Band and is an integral part of the band's spirit and performance.
 Prop crew members do not play instruments but generally assist with putting on the halftime show (often acting as extras in the performances) and playing "Bertha."
 The attire for Prop Crew members is a white jumpsuit with "HARVARD BAND" emblazoned in red stitching on the back.

+Color guard

+A color guard was introduced in Fall 2025.
+At least eight people joined.